An Overtaking Trajectory Planning Framework Based on Spatio-temporal Topology and Reachable Set Analysis Ensuring Time Efficiency: Experimental Results and Discussion

 \section{Experimental Results and Discussion}

 In this section, we validate the proposed algorithm in simulation.
-To verify the performance and efficiency of the proposed method, we compared it with a common hierarchical planning approach, where the upper layer uses a breadth-first search (BFS) method \cite{fu2022integrated}, and the lower layer employs a Nonlinear Model Predictive Control (NMPC) \cite{zuo2020mpc} trajectory optimization method.
+To verify the performance and efficiency of the proposed method, we compared it with a common hierarchical planning approach, where the upper layer uses a dynamic programming (DP) approach \cite{bakker2005hierarchical}, and the lower layer employs a Nonlinear Model Predictive Control (NMPC) \cite{zuo2020mpc} trajectory optimization method.
 The algorithm was implemented in C++/Python, and the CPU used for the experiments is an AMD Ryzen 7 5800H running at 3.2 GHz.